+In-class Exercises: In many lectures we will have in-class exercises which are NOT announced in advance.
+You are allowed to drop ONE in-class exercise score.
+You will receive a score of zero for any in-class exercise that you miss without a University excused and documented reason.
+If your absence is due to a University excused reason, you can be given a chance to make up the exercise within 14 calendar days if you notify me before the class and provide supporting evidence.

-Quizzes: In many classes there will be a short quiz.
-This is to provide a small incentive for you to adequately prepare for each class and keep up with the course content.
+Quizzes: Throughout the semester there will be several short quizzes, which is to provide a small incentive for you to adequately prepare for each class and keep up with the course content.
 You are allowed to drop ONE lowest quiz score.
 You will receive a score of zero for any quiz that you miss without a university excused and documented reason.
 If your absence is due to a university excused reason, you can be given a chance to make up the quiz within 14 calendar days if you notify me before the class and provide supporting evidence.

-In-class Exercises & Assignments: In many lectures we will have in-class exercises which are NOT announced in advance.
-You are allowed to drop ONE in-class exercise score.
-You will receive a score of zero for any in-class exercise that you miss without a university excused and documented reason.
-If your absence is due to a university excused reason, you can be given a chance to make up the exercise within 14 calendar days if you notify me before the class and provide supporting evidence.
-Some in-class exercises require after-class time to complete and will be assigned as homework and the due dates will be announced in class (Note: late submission are not accepted unless for valid reasons, and there will be a 1-point deduction for each day after the due date, including weekends).